srijan-paul/srijan-paul.github.io/src/content/blog/web3.md

 ![rock-nft](https://pbs.twimg.com/profile_images/1423533825028616195/-iFC12qC_400x400.jpg)

 Now you're pumped with adrenaline, because you **own** this piece of history.
-The image is yours, and you own all rights to its usage and redistribution.
+The image is yours, and you claim all rights to its usage and redistribution.
-This artpiece is now valued as if it were a real and tangible rock, there is only one rock and only one owner - you.
+This art piece is now valued as if it were a real and tangible rock, there is only one rock and only one owner - you.

 Right? <br/>
 Wrong. <br/>